RamirezSEC/ActiveDirectoryLAB/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-This lab demonstrates the deployment and management of a Windows Active Directory Domain Services (AD DS) environment in a virtualized lab.
+This lab demonstrates the deployment and management of a Windows Active Directory Domain Services (AD DS) environment in a virtualized Lab.
 The goal of this lab was to gain hands-on experience with identity and access management (IAM), Windows domain infrastructure, and basic security monitoring in an enterprise-style setup.

 The environment was built using Oracle VirtualBox and simulates common administrative and security tasks performed by system administrators and SOC analysts.
 <br />